jorxie/WebRTC_demo/README.md

 ## Introduction:
 A web application consists on a one-to-one video call using WebRTC.
-It's a simple demo for webrtc beginners with a node signal server and a web client. node server is with koa2.
+It's a simple demo for webrtc beginners with a node signal server and a web client. node server is based on koa2.

 ## Usage:
 1. cd server/